iftechfoundation/ifarchive-ifmap-py/README.md

 (The Master-Index file is created by sewing together all the Index files in all the directories of the Archive.
 That's done by the make-master-index.py script, also included in this repo.)

+Related files in this repo:

+- `make-master-index.py`: Sew together all the Index files to create Master-Index.
+- `make-master-index`: Shell script wrapper to run `make-master-index.py` on the Archive.
+- `build-indexes`: Shell script wrapper to run `ifmap.py` on the Archive.

 ## Arguments

 In normal Archive operation, this is invoked from the build-indexes script.